Southampton-RSG/wdra-extender/plugins/README.md

 This directory contains the set of default plugins which are available for the processing of Twitter extracts.

-To enable a plugin, create a symlink to it, in the `plugins-enabled` directory.

 ## Available Plugins